anibali/jackalope/README.md

 * Put `room` in the store and get rid of the room context and roomInfo.
 * Add current turn check to canDrop.
 * Limit dead card replacement to one per turn.
+* Add a quick way to reset the room and play again once a game finishes.